17 Benefits for Employees Working From Home (Plus Tips)

 Many companies are now giving employees the option to either work from home or in the office.
-Depending on your industry and preferred work environment, working from home could make you a more effective and efficient employee.
+Depending on your industry and preferred work environment, working from home (WFH) could make you a more effective and efficient employee.

-Related: Ultimate Guide To Work-Life Balance
+Related: Ultimate Guide to Work-Life Balance

 What is working from home?